mirca/mirca.github.io-www/about/index.md

 In the Spring of 2016, I went back to school in Brazil and got an <u>undergraduate teaching assistant</u>
 scholarship for the course of <u>Probability and Statistics for Electrical Engineering and Computer Science</u>.
-Besides helping students understand basic concepts of probability theory during office hours, I also gave weekly lectures during which I solved exercises together with the students.
+Besides helping students understand basic concepts of probability theory during office hours, I also delivered weekly lectures during which I solved exercises together with the students.
 </p>